iDiffusion/Adventure-Bot/README.md

 ## Usage

 Before running the bot make sure that `config.js` has been setup properly, [nodejs](https://nodejs.org/en/) has been downloaded and installed, and [tmi.js](https://docs.tmijs.org/) also been installed in the folder with the bot code.
+Also the bot must be modded, which will allow for fast responses and ensure the bot doesnt get timeout for messaging to fast (specifically when modifying players points aka key-fragments).

 -   To run `start.bat` click the executable file.
 -   To run `startPM2.bad` make sure that [pm2](http://pm2.keymetrics.io/) is installed then click the executable file.
+-   To initiate the adventure, type `!adventure` in twitch chat.
+-   To start the adventure, type `!explore f` in twitch chat.
+-   If you would like to see the current status type `!status` then look at the CommandPrompt

 ## Prompt.json file